cobwebch/linkhandler/README.md

 #### configuration.storagePid

-Makes it possible to reference a single storage pid.
-The link browser will automatically open in that page/folder.
+Forces the link browser to open directly in the page with the given id.

 #### configuration.hidePageTree